abreslav/async-proto/KEEP-COROUTINES.md

 val z = await(bar(a, y)) // suspension point
 c(z)
 ```

+For this coroutine there are three states:

+ * initial (before any suspension point)
+ * after the first suspension point
+ * after the second suspension point

 The code is compiled to an anonymous class that has a method implementing the state machine, a field holding the current
  state of the state machine, and fields for local variables of the coroutines that are shared between states: